Azure/static-web-apps-cli/readme.md

 - close the other running instance, and run the emulator again.
 - run the emulator using a different port: `--auth-uri=http://localhost:4243`
-- force close the other instance by killing its processes: `killall node azure-functions-core-tools`
+- force close the other instance by killing its processes: `lsof -t -i tcp:4242 | xargs kill`

 ### Error: listen EADDRINUSE: address already in use 0.0.0.0:80